kamytroste/WebhookPM/README.md

      ```php
      $webhook->setUrl('YOUR_WEBHOOK_URL');
      ```
-2. **setMessage(array $message): void**
+2. **setMessage(string $message): void**
-   - This method sets the message that you want to send.
-The message can be an array of strings, which will be concatenated into a single message.
+   - This method sets the message you want to send.
+If the message contains the `{line}` argument, it will cause the text to break and display on the next line.
+You can pass the message as a string that includes `{line}`, and the system will handle the formatting accordingly.
    - **Example:**
      ```php
-     $webhook->setMessage(['Hello, this is a line 1 example', 'line 2 example']);
+     $webhook->setMessage('Hello, this is a line 1 example {line} line 2 example');
      ```
 3. **send(): void**
    - This method sends the prepared message to the specified webhook URL.
 It constructs the payload and uses cURL to perform a POST request to the webhook URL.
 If an error occurs during the cURL request, it will log the error.